xt-prc-lab/3D_Micropatterned_Traction_Force_Microscopy/README.md

 ## Micropatterned 3D Traction Calculation:

 In order to calculate the 3D tractions, the [Calculate_Tractions_abaqus_full3D.m](https://github.com/xt-prc-lab/3D_Micropatterned_Traction_Force_Microscopy/blob/main/Micropatterned_3D_Traction_Calculation/Calculate_Tractions_abaqus_full3D.m) file needs to be run.
 It will use the data stored in the "Results" folder created by the 3D PIV.

+### Abaqus model:

+In order to calculate the tractions, an Abaqus model of the well needs to be provided.
+Two types of Boundary Conditions need to be imposed:

+  * "encastre" at the lowest plane of the model, and
+  * "user-defined" displacements at the top surface (including the well walls) of the model.

+The model needs to be meshed with tetrahedral elements.
+An "\*.inp" Abaqus job file needs to be created and saved in a directory.
+Only the "\*.inp" file is needed for the traction calculation, but it is a good practice to also save the  "\*.cae" model in the same directory.
+Any file stored in the same directory than the  "\*.inp" job file will be copied over to the results folder.
+Two examples of Abaqus models can be found [here](https://github.com/xt-prc-lab/3D_Micropatterned_Traction_Force_Microscopy/tree/main/Examples/Abaqus_Models).

 ### Parameters: